Nathan-Bransby-NMT/python-tutorials/beginner/introducing-f-strings.md

   # 'Hello, Jane.
 You are 28 years old.'
   ```

-  This method replaces the values in `{}` with variables placed in order.
+  This method replaces the values in `{}` with variables in their given order.
-  Although `.format()` improves readability, it's important to note that placeholders and variables must match with the correct position used.
+  Although `.format()` improves readability, it's important to note that placeholders and variables must follow in their specific order.

-  Using the example above but swapping variables or placeholders around would return incorrectly.
+  Using the example above, but swapping variables or placeholders around would return incorrectly.

 ## String Interpolation With f-Strings